Mysvac/cpp-jsonlib/docs/zh/Json/is_obj.md

 constexpr bool is_obj() const noexcept;
 ```

-Determines if the internal data is of type `Object`.
+Determines if the internal data is of type `Obj`.

 **Returns**
 `true` for object type, `false` otherwise